WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Push the value (I32.CONST 0) to the stack.

 Step_pure/i31.get sx
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type instr is on the top of the stack.
 2. Pop the value instr_u1 from the stack.
 3. If instr_u1 is of the case REF.NULL, then:
   a.
 Trap.